Showing posts with label In Darkest Germany. Show all posts

 A British health official, thinking Gollancz to be a visiting politician, let fly at him in a mess in Hamburg one afternoon.
 “What on earth are you politicians up to? ...Do you realise what’s going on here?” he asked.
 “An epidemic of any kind would sweep everything before it. ...If you...don’t do something about it two problems that seem to have been worrying you will be solved.
 The size of the German population and manure.”

 There can be no doubt that the refugees from the east worsened the situation.
 Gollancz recounts being shown a list of the clothing needs for those in Schleswig-Holstein.
-He calls them “expellees” and they will have included some who were literally expelled from what had been eastern Germany, but one suspects that many will have arrived earlier as part of Operation Hannibal, the German navy’s mass evacuation of the Eastern regions in the last few months of the war.
-They numbered 1.2 million out of Schleswig-Holstein’s 3 million population and needed 200,000 men’s overcoats, a million pairs of shoes, 800,000 undergarments and half a million blankets.
+He calls them “expellees” and they will have included some who were literally expelled from what had been eastern Germany, but one suspects that many will have arrived earlier as part of Operation Hannibal, the German navy’s mass evacuation of the Eastern regions in the last few months of the war (an extraordinary story little-known outside Germany).
+However they had arrived, they numbered 1.2 million out of Schleswig-Holstein’s 3 million population and needed 200,000 men’s overcoats, a million pairs of shoes, 800,000 undergarments and half a million blankets.
 Gollancz visits a ship and a camp in which expellees are housed, and sees “mostly stretchers, wooden bunks, and bundles of sordid beclothes on the floor: indeed ...I don’t recollect seeing a single bed.”
-Not that the people of Hamburg were doing much better; Gollancz enters one building and finds a woman and her four children living in a single room.
-The husband is a prisoner in Russia.
-Nearby, a couple, their seven children and a dog are living in a two-room makeshift shelter totalling 200 sq ft.

 Rebuilding was clearly urgent.
 According to Gollancz, the cement works in the British Zone had a capacity of 7.7 million tons.
 But 25 cement works, accounting for about half of this total, were threatened with closure as reparations.
 This was an iniquitous facet of the 1945 Potsdam four-power agreement under which plant and assets were not only to be seized as reparations, but also destroyed if they could be used in the future to make war.
 Cement could be used to construct docks for U-boats, fortifications etc., so must not be allowed – although it was not clear how ordinary Germans were to be housed without it.

 This lunacy extended right across large parts of the economy, affecting even food production.
 Thus 13 fishing vessels at Bremerhaven had been used during the war as minelayers; the Germans wished to return them to their real purpose, but the British would not permit it.
 In another case, a fishing vessel was a metre longer than the permitted length.
 The Germans offered to reduce the vessel’s size, but the British refused and blew it up instead.
 “Meanwhile, the wretched German fish ration has been reduced,” writes Gollancz, “and we complain that the cost of feeding Germany is almost more than we can bear.”
-He quotes other examples of this crass stupidity, and others were raised in Commons debate on November 27 1946, in which his reports were debated.
+He quotes other examples of this crass stupidity, and others were raised in a Commons debate on the occupation on November 27 1946, in which his reports were debated.

 Why had the British Zone, with its 23 million inhabitants, got into such a state?
 Was this an act of revenge by the British for a war that they had not wanted?
 Many British people were deeply angry with Germany well into my own lifetime (I was born in 1957).
 Was this a mass punishment-beating?